Leroy Hoard: Minnesota Vikings

 On November 5, 1996, after an injury to Minnesota Vikings running back Robert Smith, Hoard signed with the Vikings.
 He immediately became a starter for the Vikings, starting the last six games of the 1996 season with 420 rushing yards, 129 receiving yards and three touchdowns.
 Pleased with Hoard's performance, the Vikings, in March 1997, signed Hoard to a two-year contract at $1.6 million.

 Hoard remained with the Vikings through the 1999 NFL season.
 He had some of his best years with the Vikings.
 In 1998, he had 667 combined rushing/receiving yards and scored nine rushing touchdowns and one receiving touchdown.
-He also was responsible for the longest conversion in NFL history, 3rd and 37 on a draw play vs the Denver Broncos In 1999, he scored a career-high 10 rushing touchdowns and finished the year with 721 combined rushing/receiving yards.
-He also had a career-high three touchdowns in the Vikings' 41-21 victory over the Arizona Cardinals in the 1998–99 NFL playoffs.
+He also was responsible for the longest conversion in NFL history, gaining 52 yards on an 3rd and 37 draw play vs the Denver Broncos.
+In 1999, he scored a career-high 10 rushing touchdowns and finished the year with 721 combined rushing/receiving yards.
+He also had a career-high three touchdowns in the Vikings' 41–21 victory over the Arizona Cardinals in the 1998–99 NFL playoffs.

 Hoard was known as a "goal-line" running back who excelled at breaking through an opposing defense's goal-line defenses.
 Regarding his skills, Hoard reportedly once said to his coach, "Coach, if you need one yard, I'll get you three yards.
 If you need five yards, I'll get you three yards."